jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 64 Applicant may request suspension of processing substantive application
 (1) An applicant may make a written request to the EPA that processing of their substantive application be suspended.
-(2) A request may be made only in the period between— (a) the time when the EPA provides the substantive application to the panel convener under section 46; and (b) the time when a panel makes its decisions under section 81 on the approvals sought in the application.
+(2) A request may be made only in the period between— (a) the time when the EPA provides the substantive application to the panel convener; and (b) the time when a panel makes its decisions under section 81 on the approvals sought in the application.
-(3) A panel may, at its discretion, suspend the processing of a substantive application when a request is made under subsection (1).
+(3) When a request is made under subsection (1), the panel convener or, if a panel has been set up, the panel, may suspend the processing of a substantive application at their or its discretion.
-(4) If a panel grants a suspension, the EPA must give notice of the date on which the panel suspended processing of the application to—
+(4) If the panel convener or a panel grants a suspension, the EPA must give notice of the date on which the panel convener or the panel suspended processing of the application to—
   (a) the applicant; and
   (b) if advice or a report has been requested from a person under section 51 and is yet to be provided to the EPA, that person; and
   (c) if a recommendation has been requested from the relevant chief executive under section 48 and is yet to be made, the relevant chief executive; and